 The frame of this vehicle would need to be as light and robust as possible to avoid carrying useless weight.
 Landing pads could be deployed for landings without any container attached.
 It could be controlled remotely by an operator to reduce its size and weight, or a manned version could be developed.

 An intermodal container weights between 5,000 and 8,000 pounds depending on its size.
 The Modal would be able to use the ground effect to lift them up and transport them over distances of a few miles.
 The shape of the aircraft could be altered to optimize lift.
 Additional jet thrusters could be used to provide a boost to the aircraft.
 Lighter boxes made of composite could also be developed to reduce fuel consumption or increase the vehicle’s autonomy.

 What It’s Used For

 The Modal could be used to carry empty containers from a flatbed truck to a secluded lot in order to build a small container-sized house.
 It could also be used to manage empty containers on construction sites or ports and carry out various types of missions.The Modal concept could be developed as multi-mission drone, but it would need to cost a lot less than a Bell Huey II to do this job (it has a 4,873lb payload) and would definitely need to be certified and reliable.

-I would like to thank Abhishek Roy, who created the images for the Modal concept.
+The Modal concept was imagined in July 2016 by Charles Bombardier and designed by Abhishek Roy.
 Abhishek is the owner of Lunatic Koncepts, a design business installed in India.
 Abhishek’s team also created the VR controlled Antro and the Subrocket racing car.